Ultralight dark matter in long-baseline accelerator neutrino oscillations: Analysis of the long-baseline neutrino oscillation data

 \section{Analysis of the long-baseline neutrino oscillation data}

-In the present work, we investigate two different data sets from on-going long-baseline neutrino oscillation experiments.
-The first data set belongs to T2K experiment~\cite{T2K:2023mcm} which is currently taking data in Japan.
-The second data set considered in this work is taken by NO$\nu$A~\cite{NOvA:2021nfi} in the USA.
+In this work, we investigate two different datasets from the on-going long-baseline neutrino oscillation experiments.
+The first dataset comes from the T2K experiment~\cite{T2K:2023smv}, which is currently taking data in Japan.
+The second dataset is taken from NO$\nu$A~\cite{NOvA:2025tmb} in USA.
 In this section, we briefly introduce the experimental setups of T2K and NO$\nu$A and describe the analysis methods used in this work.